IGME-RIT/Basic-C-Functions/README.md

-# Basic C++: Data Types
+# Basic C++: Functions

-This example shows most of the different data types used in C++.
-It also demonstrates the use of sizeof to get the size of types and variables.
+This code demonstrates basic usage of functions in C++, and attempts to explain the concept of forward declaration.

 # Setup